satpalsr/sdk/docs/server.chatmanager.md

 The ChatManager is created internally as a singleton for each [World](./server.world.md) instance in a game server.
 The ChatManager allows you to broadcast messages, send messages to specific players, and register commands that can be used in chat to execute game logic.

+<h2>Events</h2>

+This class is an EventRouter, and instances of it emit events with payloads listed under [ChatEventPayloads](./server.chateventpayloads.md)

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `ChatManager` class.

 ## Example